 Degree Completion Time Frame

-The first phase of clinical training takes place in the Couple and Family Therapy Clinic.
+Clinical training occurs in the Couple and Family Therapy Clinic.
 The Clinic is located in the MSU Clinical Center, and functions as a non-profit community-based agency.
-Clients come from the greater Lansing area (population, 450,000), as well as from the MSU community (47,000 students, 11,000 faculty and staff).
+Clients come from the greater Lansing area (population, 480,000), as well as from the MSU community (50,000 students, 13,000 faculty and staff).
 Services are provided on a sliding fee scale and supervision is provided by CFT faculty.
 Senior doctoral students provide additional mentoring for junior students.
-Each session is recorded on DVDs for review and supervision.
-After the first year, students continue providing services in the Clinic, and with approval, may choose to seek additional experiences in the surrounding community.
+Each session is recorded for review and supervision.

 The CFT doctoral program is committed to providing research experiences for each student that leads to expertise in the conduct of research and results in publications and conference presentations.
 We encourage students to go beyond the required courses to identify courses in the Department of Human Development and Family Studies (HDFS), Psychology, Social Work, and Sociology, for example,that will strengthen their research and content expertise.
 We want each student to combine classroom learning with continuous hands-on experience in research and publication.
 The Department provides computers, statistical programs, coding programs, and a video-coding laboratory for student-faculty research, as well as dedicated research space.
 The Clinic provides opportunities for observation, data collection, coding, and more.
 The University provides a research design and data analysis consultation service open to students and faculty.
 There is an increasing need for doctoral graduates who are committed to and can carry out sophisticated programs of research, regardless of their setting—academic, medical, agency, advocacy, or private practice.
 Our goal is to provide the kinds of experience that will set the stage for such efforts.

 TECHNICAL TRAINING IN OUR CLINIC

 The Couple and Family Therapy Program at Michigan State University prides itself in attracting diverse students to the program, both from the United States and Internationally.
 Our current student body for 2021-2022 is depicted in the table below:

 |Descriptor||Number of Students|